lcamichigan/alumni-association-bylaws/README.md

 the provisions of the Articles of Incorporation and these Bylaws.

 2. <a name="number-quorum-and-voting"></a>_Number, Quorum and Voting_.
 The
-number of Directors shall be twelve&nbsp;(12), of whom nine&nbsp;(9) shall be Alumni Members, including the Chapter Adviser (High Pi), and three&nbsp;(3) shall be Active Members by virtue of the undergraduate offices held in the Active Chapter: President (High Alpha), treasurer (High Tau) and Alumni Secretary (High Rho).
-Seven&nbsp;(7) Directors shall constitute a quorum for the transaction of any business properly to come before the Board of Directors, of which at least four&nbsp;(4) shall be Alumni Members.
+number of Directors shall be twelve (12), of whom nine (9) shall be Alumni Members, including the Chapter Adviser (High Pi), and three (3) shall be Active Members by virtue of the undergraduate offices held in the Active Chapter:
+President (High Alpha), treasurer (High Tau) and Alumni Secretary (High Rho).
+Seven (7) Directors shall constitute a quorum for the transaction of any business properly to come before the Board of Directors, of which at least four (4) shall be Alumni Members.
 The act of a majority of Directors present at a meeting at which a quorum is present shall be the act of the Board of Directors.

 3. _Election of Directors_.
 Subject to the requirements of
-[Section&nbsp;2](#number-quorum-and-voting) above, the initial Board of Directors shall be appointed by the incorporator.
+[Section 2](#number-quorum-and-voting) above, the initial Board of Directors shall be appointed by the incorporator.
 Subsequent elections of Directors shall be held at the annual meeting of the Board of Directors.

 4. _Terms and Vacancies_.
-Alumni Directors, other than the Chapter Adviser, shall hold office for a term of two&nbsp;(2) years and until their successors are elected.
-At the organizational meeting of the Corporation, half of the Alumni Directors&nbsp;(4) shall be elected for a one-year term and the other half&nbsp;(4) shall be elected for two-year terms.
-In each subsequent year, at the Annual Meeting of the Corporation, four&nbsp;(4) Directors shall be elected to two-year terms.
+Alumni Directors, other than the Chapter Adviser, shall hold office for a term of two (2) years and until their successors are elected.
+At the organizational meeting of the Corporation, half of the Alumni Directors (4) shall be elected for a one-year term and the other half (4) shall be elected for two-year terms.
+In each subsequent year, at the Annual Meeting of the Corporation, four (4) Directors shall be elected to two-year terms.
 There shall be no limit on the number of terms a Director may serve.
 Any vacancy on the Board of Directors shall be filled by the Board of Directors.

 5. _Meetings of Directors and Notice of Meetings_.
 An annual meeting of the Board of Directors shall be held in conjunction with Sigma Zeta’s celebration of Founders Day in March of each year.
-Special meetings of the Directors may be held at the call of the President with the Secretary sending notice of such meetings to the Directors by postal or electronic means not less than four&nbsp;(4) days before such meetings.
+Special meetings of the Directors may be held at the call of the President with the Secretary sending notice of such meetings to the Directors by postal or electronic means not less than four (4) days before such meetings.

 6. _Action By Written Consent_.
 Any action required or permitted to be taken at any meeting of the Board of Directors, or any committee thereof, may be taken